FEMR/femr/README.md

 ### Warnings

-* This application is not HIPAA compliant (... yet).
+* fEMR is not HIPAA compliant (... yet).
-* This application is not meant to diagnose, treat, cure or prevent disease.
+* fEMR is not meant to diagnose, treat, cure or prevent disease.
+* fEMR may attempt to establish a secure remote connection when internet access becomes available.
+This behavior is configurable and turned off by default.

 ### Questions?